moj-analytical-services/user-guidance/source/documentation/apps/manage-app-settings-from-cpanel.md

 ## When the changes made on Control panel will be applied to the deployment pipeline?

-The changes will be appled when the next deployment workflow is triggered.
+The changes will be applied when the next deployment workflow is triggered.